 We also recommend the following items, if you own them.
 However they’re not required so don’t feel like you need to run out and buy them.
 In fact, we strongly encourage you not to buy new equipment just for the Workshop/Tour as you’re better off bringing gear you know works, are more familiar with and have practiced using.

 A DSLR and multiple lenses.

 Bring it all!
 From wide-angle to telephoto zoom and extenders.
 We’ll show you how to get the most out of what you do decide to bring.
-ND filters are not required but a good idea!
+ND filters are not required but are a good idea!